Recently I got the job I have always wanted.

 So…back from the job of my life…trying to find a job for my life.
 I managed to secure a role working in a hotel for a few months, but instantly I knew it wasn’t for me.
-As I began exploring life as a full time employee working in an office, I realised that we, as a human race, are fecking insane.
-Humans aren’t meant to stay in one place for long periods of time staring at a pc- it’s bad for mental health, for our eyes, for our backs, for our weight, for, just everything.
+As I began exploring life as a full time employee working in an office, I realised that we, as a human race, are insane.
+Humans aren’t meant to stay in one place for long periods of time hunched over a computer – it’s bad for mental health, for our eyes, for our backs, for our weight, for, just everything.

 With this complete unrest, I sought change – for as we all know, we don’t change what doesn’t hurt us.

 What surprised me was that many of the people I spoke to told me that ‘This is the way it is’, ‘You go to work and pray for 5pm’, ‘A job is just to get the money in’

 Oh…was I fantasising?
 Was I meant to settle for something I might like, only sometimes?
 Did this job I completely loved exist only in my mind?

 For around almost a year I searched and trudged through job applications, interviews, rejections, ignored communications until finally, one day, what seemed to be the right timing, I got the attention of a company I wanted to work for.
 With a little bit (a lot) of persistence, hard work and some balls (and the luck of being offered another job), I got the one I wanted.